September 19, 2024

 Rob’s insights underscore the importance of taking a proactive approach to digital signage implementation—forming a dedicated team, learning from others, and viewing the initiative as a university-wide service.
 As Virginia Tech continues to innovate and adapt its digital signage solutions, it is a valuable case study for other higher education institutions looking to improve their communication strategies and enhance the overall student experience.

-With the right tools and a collaborative mindset, digital signage can become a vibrant part of campus life, bridging gaps between departments and unifying your content workflow.
+With the right tools and a collaborative mindset, digital signage can become a vibrant part of campus life, bridging gaps between departments, promoting ADA-compliance and inclusivity and unifying your content workflow.
 As we look to the future, it will be exciting to see how Virginia Tech and other institutions continue to harness the power of digital signage to foster a more connected and engaged academic community.

 Interested in learning more about how to overcome department siloes and manage your school’s content workflow?
 Read our e-book.